 Established to honor writers who self-published or had their books published by a subsidy publisher, small press, university press, or independent book publisher geared for the North American reading audience.
 POD books are accepted.
-The Awards are open to all authors regardless of residency, however, books must have a 2012 copyright date, be published in the English language, and targeted for the North American market.
+The Awards are open to all authors regardless of residency, however, books must be published in the English language, and targeted for the North American market.
 Work published by major book publishers are not eligible.
 Ebooks are accepted, but only if there is no print copy.
-Entries must be postmarked no later than December 15, 2012.
 (Scroll down through the entire webpage for all pertinent information.)

 Dan Poynter’s Global Ebook Awards

 They prefer (not required) that contest entrants have their ebooks on Smashwords.

 - Read the entry instructions before you apply.

 The IndieReader Discovery Awards are open to indie authors who have self-published books with a valid ISBN.
 Accepts paper or ebook with no restriction on publishing dates All the info you need can be located via the link above.
 We love IndieReader!